FFmpeg/FFV1/ffv1.md

 ### slice\_pixel\_height

-`slice_pixel_height` is the height in pixels of the slice.
+`slice_pixel_height` is the height in pixels of the Slice.
 It is defined as:

 ```
 floor(